SwissTierrasColombia/Asistente-LADM-COL-docs/src/cadastre/Source.rst

 1. Entering data manually using a form

   Choose this option if you want to create a **Spatial Source** using a form.
+  (Previously you have to select objects from the table terreno, lindero, puntolindero, puntolevantamiento, o punto control which will be associated with the new **Spatial Source**)

   **Spatial Source** is a specialization of the *COL_Fuente* class to store those sources corresponding to spatial data (geographic features, satellite imagery,